Work is personal.

 • Individual agency and

-• Systemic responsibility.
+• System-level responsibility.

 We need to put the human back into work